Das Boot Glass Explained

 Watch our video on how to drink beer from a boot to learn how to use this unique glass correctly.

 Spilling is more common when drinking from a beer boot because of its unique shape, and no one wants their favorite fall beer all down their shirt.
-The spilling and splashing most notably come from the toe of the glass.
-The shape of the glass causes an air bubble to form at the toe of the glass while drinking.
+The splashing most notably comes from the toe of the glass.
+The shape of the glass causes an air bubble to form at the toe while drinking.
 Once the beer recedes to a certain point in the boot, the bubble erupts and a tidal wave of beer pours out onto the drinker.

-However, there is a strategic way to avoid this tidal wave of beer to the face.
+However, there is a strategic way to avoid a das boot mess.
 This is how to drink beer from a boot:

 1. Start by drinking from the beer boot glass with the toe pointing upwards.